jean/rapido.plone/docs/python-api.rst

     app.safe_modules.re = re

-In this example, we allow to access ``context.modules.re`` from our Rapido Python files.
+In this example, we allow to access :py:mod:`context.modules.re` from our Rapido Python files.

 Record
 ------